redhat-cip/spinalstack-doc/docs/source/deploy/bootstrap.rst

     $ export VIRTUALIZED=/srv/edeploy/tools/virt.conf
     $ /srv/edeploy/tools/jenkins-build.sh <src dir> <build dir> <archive dir> [<make params>]

-When making continuous integration, this step can be done by Jenkins (upstream) and distributed eDeploy roles on the installation servers (downstream).
+When making continuous integration, this step can be done by Jenkins (upstream) which will distribute eDeploy roles on the installation servers (downstream).

 Deploy the install-server role